Kingdom of Kapisa: Kapisi

-The first references to Kapisa appear in the writings of 5th-century BCE Indian scholar Achariya Pāṇini.
+The first references to Kapisa appear in the writings of 5th-century BC Indian scholar Pāṇini.
 Pāṇini refers to the city of Kapiśi, a city of the Kapisa kingdom.
 Pāṇini also refers to Kapiśayana, a famous wine from Kapisa.
 The city of Kapiśi also appeared as Kaviśiye on Indo-Greek coins of Apollodotus/Eucratides, as well as the Nezak Huns.

 Archeology discoveries in 1939 confirmed that the city of Kapisa was an emporium for Kapiśayana wine, discovering numerous glass flasks, fish-shaped wine jars, and drinking cups typical of the wine trade of the era.
 The grapes (Kapiśayani Draksha) and wine (Kapiśayani Madhu) of the area are referred to by several works of ancient Indian literature.
 The Mahabharata also noted the common practice of slavery in the city.
 The Begram ivories, inlays surviving from burnt furniture, were important artistic finds.

 In later times, Kapisa seems to have been part of a kingdom ruled by a Buddhist Kshatriya king holding sway over ten neighboring states including Lampaka, Nagarahara, Gandhara and Banu, according to the Chinese pilgrim Xuan Zang who visited in 644 AD.
 Xuan Zang notes the Shen breed of horses from the area, and also notes the production of many types of cereals and fruits, as well as a scented root called Yu-kin.